egor-tensin/jekyll-theme/_drafts/peculiar_indentation.md

 custom_css:
   - syntax.css
 ---
-A Haskell indentation pitfall I've fallen into.
+I've fallen into a Haskell indentation pitfall.
 I think it must be common, so I'm describing it here.

 The problem is that indentation rules in `do` blocks are not intuitive to me.